russellf9/candy-space/README.md

 ### State of the test

-I've used Twitter bootstrap to style the app and for the data persistence i've used local storage.
+I've used Twitter bootstrap to style the app and for the data persistence I've used local storage.

+* [x] Add Transactions

+* [ ] Disallow the ability to have an over-draft!

+* [ ] Clear the inputs after the cash is deposited or withdrawn

+* [ ] Fix production build issue

-* [ ] Add Transactions
+* [ ] Add Unit Tests

-* [ ] Add Tests
+* [ ] Add E2E Tests

 * [ ] Add different currencies